-10607174.....2 credits A GNSS surveying instrument and data collector are operated to collect field data and perform construction staking Learners will explain the CNSS sustain and diagness.
+10607174.....2 credits A GNSS surveying instrument and data collector are operated to collect field data and perform construction staking.

-staking.
 Learners will explain the GNSS system and diagnose problems with data collection and use the data collector to analyze field data and create linework for stakeout.
 Prerequisites: Intro to Surveying 10607155, Intro to Civil 3D 10607108.